 So let’s start with some basic information on a plasmid,

 A cell is a building block of life on earth, some organisms are unicellular- only have a single cell and some are multicellular- contains many cell types.

 The unicellular organisms are called prokaryotes and the multicellular organisms are called eukaryotes.

 Bacteria and viruses are common prokaryotes.

-The bacteria is a single cell organism have the bacterial chromosome made up of DNA as their genetic material.
+The bacteria is a single-cell organism that has a bacterial chromosome made up of DNA as its genetic material.

 The plasmid DNA contains several important genes for the survival of bacteria.